Florida Panther FAQ

 What are other ways I can help panthers?

 One way is to appreciate the ranchers and other agricultural owners who are often providing crucial habitat for panthers while needing to take measures to protect their animals and absorbing the cost of losses.
-You can help by supporting programs that share those costs among all Floridians in gratitude for providing space for our state animal.
-And fees paid by hunters help maintain many natural areas.
+You can help by showing support for programs that share those costs among all Floridians in gratitude for providing space for our state animal.
+Likewise, fees paid by hunters and other sportsmen help maintain many natural areas.

 To further help, Florida panther license plates fund the state’s panther conservation efforts.
 Even a visit to Naples Zoo can help as the Zoo is not tax-supported so visits and donations support their panther conservation and education programs.
 You can even restrict a donation to panther conservation.
-And of course, driving the speed limit, especially in panther zones, can reduce the risk of killing a panther.
+And of course, driving posted speeds, especially in panther crossings, can reduce the risk of killing a panther.

 Learn more at the annual Florida Panther Festival hosted in November each year at Naples Zoo at Caribbean Gardens.